 Mr. Eisenstat has also served as a certified mediator since 2000, handling disputes involving complex business issues, partnership disagreements, employment law, civil rights, personal injury claims, and class actions.
 His training and experience further enhance the problem-solving skills and capabilities that he brings to all his representations.

-Mr. Eisenstat is a past president of the Dallas region of the American Jewish Committee, and a director of the Dallas Holocaust Museum/Center for Education and Tolerance.
+Mr. Eisenstat is a member of the board of directors of the Dallas chapter of the Anti-Defamation League.
+He is a past president of the Dallas region of the American Jewish Committee, and a former director and officer of the Dallas Holocaust Museum/Center for Education and Tolerance.